A fun RCE and Privesc in Cambridge University

 Confirming the Vulnerability #

 I started crafting my payload using ysoserial, but no commands seemed to execute.
 This is because I was using Burp Suite to send the request with the serialized object, and Burp Suite might have encoded some characters in my request.
 Luckily, curl did not have this issue.
-To confirm the RCE, I used:
+To confirm the RCE, I used the command:

 Reverse Shell #